rust-lang/rfcs/text/2089-implied-bounds.md

 ```
 the error will not be caught until someone actually uses `Set<NotHash>`.

-The idea is, when encountering an fn/trait impl/inherent impl, retrieve all input types that appear in the signature / header and for each input type `T`, do the following: retrieve type variables `X1, ..., Xn` bound by the declaration and ask for `∃X1, ..., ∃Xn; WF(T)` in an empty enviromnent (in Chalk terms).
+The idea is, when encountering an fn/trait impl/inherent impl, retrieve all input types that appear in the signature / header and for each input type `T`, do the following: retrieve type variables `X1, ..., Xn` bound by the declaration and ask for `∃X1, ..., ∃Xn; WF(T)` in an empty environment (in Chalk terms).
 If there is no possible substitution for the existentials, output a warning.

 Example:
 ```rust